hesamzakerirad/immigration-roadmap/Resume/README.md

 ---

-Now that you're done with your resume, it's time to move on to the next section.
+Now that you're done with your resume, it's time to move on to the next section, which is... you guessed it, [cover letters](/CoverLetter/README.md).

-Do you know where you want to end up?
-If so move on to the [interview](/Interview/README.md) section; and if you still haven't figured that out, don't worry, I got you covered.
-Move on to the [destination](/Destination/README.md) section to get started.